Killer Love

-Killer Love is the debut solo studio album by Pussycat Dolls lead singer Nicole Scherzinger which features special guest appearances from Sting, Enrique Iglesias & 50 Cent.
+Killer Love is the debut solo studio album by American singer Nicole Scherzinger which features special guest appearances from Sting, Enrique Iglesias & 50 Cent.
 It was released on March 18, 2011, by Interscope Records, in association with its affiliated record labels.
 Scherzinger had been working on a solo album since 2005, under the title Her Name Is Nicole and was originally due for release in 2007.
 However, unsuccessful singles and poor timing led the project being pushed back numerous times.
 After releasing The Pussycat Dolls' second studio album Doll Domination (2008), Scherzinger shelved the project entirely citing bad timing and creative issues as the reasons for its cancellation.
 Many of its songs were reassigned to the Dolls or other artists.
 In 2010, Moroccan producer RedOne was brought on board for a second attempt at launching her solo album.

 Completed in 2011 and titled Killer Love, Scherzinger's debut album features a combination of up-tempo pop and Eurodance songs, as well as mid-tempo ballads.
 Songs contain influences of rock, soul and funk music, with the specific aim of selecting songs and productions which would lend themselves to being performed live.
 Amongst the fourteen-song track listing are two collaborations, one with Enrique Iglesias, and one with Sting, the latter of which was a leftover from the Her Name Is Nicole recording sessions.
 RedOne and his associates produced almost half of the album, while other contributions come from the likes of Jim Jonsin, Stargate, The-Dream, Tricky Stewart and Boi-1da.
 It would be her first and only solo studio album with Interscope, after she ended her ten-year partnership in 2014 and signed a record deal with RCA Records.